-Norman E Borlaug award for 2023

-Swati Nayak became the third Indian agriculture scientist to win the prestigious Norman E Borlaug award for 2023.
+Norman E Borlaug award

-Fondly called as "Bihana Didi" (Seed Lady) by local communities in Odisha, Indian agriculture scientist Swati Nayak has perhaps begun to reap the fruits of having lived in tribal villages with farmers and understanding their actual needs.
+- Swati Nayak became the third Indian agriculture scientist to win the prestigious Norman E Borlaug award for 2023. - Fondly called as "Bihana Didi" (Seed Lady) by local communities in Odisha, of having lived in tribal villages with farmers and understanding their actual needs. - Nayak became the third Indian agriculture scientist to win the prestigious